rlabrecque/Steamworks.NET/README.md

 _Steamworks.NET_ was designed to be as close as possible to the original C++ API, as such the documentation provided from Valve largely covers usage of _Steamworks.NET_.
 Niceties and C# Idioms can be easily implemented on top of _Steamworks.NET_.

-The included CSteamworks.dll was built with VS2010, and as such requires [Microsoft Visual C++ 2010 Redistributable Package (x86)](http://www.microsoft.com/en-us/download/details.aspx?id=5555). *You must also ship this to customers* via Installation -> Installers on the Steam Partner Website.

 _Steamworks.NET_ currently supports Windows, OSX, and Linux in both 32 and 64bit varieties.
-Currently building against Steamworks SDK 1.29.
+Currently building against Steamworks SDK 1.29a.

 * Author: [Riley Labrecque](https://github.com/rlabrecque)
 * License: [MIT](http://www.opensource.org/licenses/mit-license.php)